riplrt/riplrt.github.io/_posts/2020-03-27-covid19-quaran-times.md

 <br>

 <img src="/img/ShanaZadron.png" alt="Shana Zadron" align="right" style="width: 15%; height: 15%; margin:8px">
-<p><i><b>Shana Zadron</b></i> Shana, a first generation student of Afghan descent, is an graduate from the University of Colorado, Denver (B.S. in Biology and minor in Psychology).
-She is a student at he<a href="https://ularkin.org/college-of-biomedical-sciences/" target="_blank">M.S. in Biomedical Sciences at Larkin University</a> and is one of the College of Biomedical Sciences' student ambassador.
+<p><i><b>Shana Zadron</b></i>.
+Shana, a first generation student of Afghan descent, is an graduate from the University of Colorado, Denver (B.S. in Biology and minor in Psychology).
+She is a student at the <a href="https://ularkin.org/college-of-biomedical-sciences/" target="_blank">M.S. in Biomedical Sciences at Larkin University</a> and is one of the College of Biomedical Sciences' student ambassador.
 A graduate research assistant in the <a href="https://www.riplrt.com/" target="_blank">RIPLRT</a>, her ambition for research originated from her undergraduate studies.
-She also aspires to becoming a physician to contribute to the well-being of our nation.Click <a href="https://www.riplrt.com/members/#Shana%20Zadron" target="_blank">here</a> to learn more about Adria!</p></div>
+She also aspires to becoming a physician to contribute to the well-being of our nation.Click <a href="https://www.riplrt.com/members/#Shana%20Zadron" target="_blank">here</a> to learn more about Adria!</p>